 Serving this toast open face is the most common way to enjoy.
 But I also love it sandwich style (see photo above).

-When it comes to additions, one very popular idea is adding a sprinkle kinako powder (toasted soybean powder)!
 Do this as the last step after you add the honey.
-Gives it greath depth of flavor and makes it even more nuttier.
+Gives the toast great depth of flavor and makes it even more nuttier.

 If you make it sandwich style, cut thicker slices of butter and place them along the center line of the slice and on top of the black sesame paste and honey.
 That way when you cut the bread in half (to make a sandwich), you can see a few slips of butter in the middle.
 The black and white contrast is very pretty.